brglng/libtoml/README.md

 # libtoml
 Very tiny [TOML](https://github.com/toml-lang/toml) parser and encoder in C.

-# Installation
+# Build and Install

 To build this library, compiler with C99 support is required.

-Either just put `toml.h` and `toml.c` into your project, or use CMake to build:

-On Linux/macOS:
+On Linux and macOS:

     mkdir build
     cd build